-Some stress reduction techniques can improve long term chronic stress.
+Some stress reduction techniques can facilitate long-term chronic stress reduction.
 There are a few health practices that offer deep healing.
-These mindfulness based stress reduction techniques offer long-term relief for highly sensitive people.
+These mindfulness-based stress reduction techniques offer long-term relief for highly sensitive people.

 Release Stress Reduction Techniques